 - Make sure you have an updated Java-enabled web browser.
-We recommend the following:

-- Internet Explorer 6.0 or higher

-- Netscape 8 or higher

-- Mozilla 1.7.12 (5.0) or higher

-- Opera 8.5 or higher

-- Safari 1.2 or higher (with Java 1.3.1 or higher)

-- Firefox 1.5 or higher

-- Verify physical connectivity by checking for solid link lights on the device.
+We recommend the following: - Internet Explorer 6.0 or higher - Firefox 3.0 or higher - Safari 3.0 or higher - Verify physical connectivity by checking for solid link lights on the device.
 If you do not get a solid link light, try using a different cable or connect to a different port on the device if possible.
-If the computer is turned off, the link light may not be on.

-- Disable any internet security software running on the computer.
+If the computer is turned off, the link light may not be on. - Disable any internet security software running on the computer.
 Software firewalls such as Zone Alarm, Black Ice, Sygate, Norton Personal Firewall, and Windows® XP firewall may block access to the configuration pages.
 Check the help files included with your firewall software for more information on disabling or configuring it.